-Proper athletic attire and nonmarking athletic shoes are required.
-Course may be repeated for credit with instructor permission.
+Other: Proper athletic attire and non-

+marking athletic shoes are required.
+Course may be repeated for credit.

 For students interested in strength development, muscular endurance, flexibility and overall fitness, Introduction to Weight Training teaches a variety of lifts, plyometrics, and agility drills.